What is Paul I. Terasaki Budokan?

 Little Tokyo is the largest and the most vibrant of the 4 remaining Japantowns in the United States.
 It is the historic and cultural heart of the Japanese American community in southern California and an important touchstone for Nikkei, especially its younger generations.

 Maintaining and nurturing a sense of community and neighborhood as well as promoting the historic and cultural roots of Little Tokyo is more important than ever, especially in the face of downtown development and gentrification.

-Terasaki Budokan will be perhaps the final community-driven, community-owned project to be built in Little Tokyo, serving as an important anchor and center of activity and participation, especially for young people.
+Terasaki Budokan is a community-driven, community-owned project currently under construction in Little Tokyo, serving as an important anchor and center of activity and participation, especially for young people.

 With the increased traffic and expensive parking, will people be willing to drive to Little Tokyo for activities at Terasaki Budokan?

 Little Tokyo is centrally located from many areas of southern California and will be a convenient location for activities.
 Terasaki Budokan will have approximately 60 public underground parking spaces.

 In the future, completion of several major transit projects will make Little Tokyo easily accessible by public transit and the Metro Gold and Red Lines.

 Does LTSC have the experience and competence to complete and operate a project like this?

 Since the 1980s, Little Tokyo Service Center has developed more than 800 units of affordable housing as well as rehabilitating existing historic buildings, like the Far East Cafe and the Union Center for the Arts.
 Until 2017, LTSC served as property manager for many of its housing projects, demonstrating its competence and experience to build and operate the project.